Argo Group: Philanthropy

 Argo Group's corporate giving contributions are primarily guided by employees and occasionally companywide at the group level.
 The company works with organizations inside and outside the insurance industry on critical initiatives such as diversity and inclusion, scholarships, the environment and sustainability, the Insurance Careers movement and CAT/disaster relief.

 Team Argo

 A volunteer program allows Argo employees to donate their time to non-profit organizations and participate each year in local fundraising events.
 Additionally, Argo's Volunteer Time Off policy provides each employee with one day (eight hours) of paid time off each year to volunteer.

-Matching Gifts Program

-When employees contribute to a charitable, educational or cultural organization of their choice, Argo Group matches 100% of their donations.
-More than 1,500 groups benefit each year.

 Community Relations Committees

 Argo's Community Relations Committees are employee-led groups that have a voice in what Argo supports, while promoting giving back across the enterprise.
-Committees are established in Bermuda; Brazil; London; New York; Richmond, Virginia; and San Antonio.
+Committees are established in Bermuda; New York; Chicago; Richmond, Virginia; and San Antonio.

 Argo Group Gold Cup

 Argo Group was a title sponsor (from 2008 to 2020) for the King Edward VII Gold Cup, an Alpari Group World Match Racing Tour held in Hamilton Harbour, Bermuda every October.
 The race is hosted by the Royal Bermuda Yacht Club racing to earn points towards the ISAF Match Racing World Championship.